CAL Department of Global Languages and Cultures

 Additional Admission Requirements

-• A Spanish oral interview after application is sbumitted (program coordinator will contact applicant)
+• A Spanish oral interview after application the is submitted (a program coordinator will contact the applicant).

 Master's Requirements